Career paths with heart - Sandwick Bay Candles

 Every change, whether large or small helps.

-It's Scotland's climate week from 23-29 September.
-What a great opportunity to look at the wide range of activity happening across the Highlands and Islands to tackle the climate crisis.
+Scotland's climate in September was a great opportunity to look at the wide range of activity happening across the Highlands and Islands to tackle the climate crisis.

 Hear from: